asserts/portworx-integration/README.md

 kubectl apply -f manifests/prometheus-servicemonitor.yaml
 ```

-and change: `-namespaces=kube-system` to `-namespaces=kube-system,asserts`

 ### Scraping kubelet metrics

 Apply a ServiceMonitor to allow Prometheus to scrape the kubelet metrics.
-This will provide cadvisor and well as some other k8s metrics:
+This will provide cadvisor and well as some other k8s metrics.
+Note that this servicemonitor might need to change depending on the flavor of k8s being installed on.
+Check the kubelet service's labels with `kubectl get svc kubelet -n kube-system --show-labels` and set the kubelet serviceMonitor's `matchLabels` appropriately.

 ```
 kubectl apply -f manifests/kubelet-servicemonitor.yaml